stelzinga/MF/Management_Framework.md

 - Soft Skills
 - Hard Skills

 Soft Skills are subjective and hard to quantify.
 They are often referred to as *people skills* or *interpersonal skills* and are developed over time, sometimes from a very young age.
 Soft skills are some of the most important skills underpinning good Management.
-Many of below Soft Skills have dependencies on each other:
+Many of below Soft Skills (in no particular order) have dependencies on each other and some are essentially the same but appearing under different names:
 - Communication: ability to convey and share ideas effectively to a wide range of Stakeholders.
-- Flexibility: ability to accept new challenges calmly and without restraint.
 - Leadership: ability to help oversee Activities, guide initiatives and steer Staff toward the achievement of Goals through Leading.
 But also the ability to identify strong performers, and potential strong performers versus weak performers and people without potential.
 - Motivation: ability to keep going even in the face of setbacks.
+- Flexibility: ability to accept new challenges calmly and without restraint.
+- Adaptability: see Flexibility.
 - Multitasking: ability to manage different tasks efficiently by prioritising them.
 - Time Management: ability to plan different tasks and track them such that they complete at the expected time.
 - Problem Solving: ability to analyse a problem efficiently to create a solution, including breaking up larger problems in smaller ones.
 - Risk awareness: the ability to recognise the potential for hazards, harm, incidents, losses, etc.
 - Imagination: the faculty of forming new ideas, images or concepts of objects not present to the senses.
+- Creativity: is the ability to create something new using Imagination, innovation.
+- Inventiveness: being innovative, see Creativity.
-- Teamwork: ability to cooperate with others, ability to build, and rely on relationships.
+- Team spirit: ability and even desire to cooperate with others, the ability to build, and rely on relationships.
 - Self-learner: ability to teach oneself new topics by finding and using relevant sources of information adequate for that topic and then studying or practising them.
 - Self-critical: ability to question oneself to improve the quality of one's output and to increase one's understanding of relevant topics
 - Self-starter: ability to see tasks requiring to be done and start working on them without being asked by someone else to do so.
 - Analytical: ability to collect, process and transform Data (records of fact) into Information (interpretation of facts) relevant to a topic
 - Strategical: ability to identify potential and actual Opportunities that grow Revenue and/or reduce Cost and/or reduce Risk under the constraints of potential and actual Threats given actual or perceived Strengths and Weaknesses of the Venture.

 Hard Skills are teachable abilities that are relatively easy to quantify.
 They are taught and acquired through books, classroom sessions, internet, but also on the job.
 Hard Skills are often but not always knowledge based.
 Hard skills can be recognised through diplomas and certificates.
-They include the following (the list is focusing on Service oriented Ventures):
+They include the following:
-- Foreign Languages
-- Programming Languages
+- Languages
-- IT System Management
 - Mathematics
+- Natural Sciences (physics, chemistry, biology, geology, meteorology, ...)
+- Social Sciences (economics, sociology, psychology, ...)
+- Information Technology (programming, system design, ...)
+- Applied Sciences (engineering, medicine, ...)
 - Accounting
 - Data Science
 - Project Management
 - Use of Venture specific Assets
 - Use of Venture specific Processes
 - ...
+- ...

 #### Knowledge
 Knowledge refers to what is required in understanding topics involved in the Processes and is thus more focused on "understanding something".
 Knowledge can be obtained through self-study, classroom setting or on the job-training.

 #### Experience
-Skills and Knowledge can often be 'proven' or 'benchmarked' from having performed similar Processes.
+Skills and Knowledge can often be 'proven' or 'benchmarked' from having performed Processes requiring the same or very similar Skills and Knowledge.
 This is referred to as Experience.
-Experience gives more weight to the relevance of Skills and Knowledge.
-Experience can be expressed as "Similar role for X years in company or department Y".
+Experience gives more weight to the relevance of Skills and Knowledge and can be expressed as "Similar role for X years in company or department Y".

 #### Personality
-The Personality of a Staff is an important factor in the Staff's ability to fit in, and to grow within the Venture.
-Personality is not easily taught or trained and the result of multiple factors like upbringing, education, cultural background, life-experiences and life expectations.
-Various aspects are part of this characteristic: curiosity, patience, being grounded, capacity to listen, capacity to share, empathy, etc. Personality seems very similar to Soft skills (see above), but in the Management Framework Soft Skills are deemed more related to performing work in a certain way, whereas Personality says more how someone approaches life and people within his surroundings.
+The Personality of a Staff is an important factor in the Staff's ability *to fit in*, and *to grow within* the Venture.
+Personality is strongly related to the ability to interact with others in a diverse environment.
+It is not explicitly taught or trained but rather the result of multiple factors like upbringing, education, cultural background, life-experiences and life expectations as well as having participated in sports, clubs, extra-curricular activities.
+Various traits are part of Personality:
+- Altruism: the unselfish concern for the welfare of others, prioritizing others' needs and well-being over one's own, potentially at a personal cost.
+- Curiosity: the desire to learn to do something or to know about something
+- Being grounded: the state of being down-to-earth, being mentally balanced, understanding the reality of things, being sensible and non-pretentious.
+- Charitability: the ability and willingness to share whilst not having been asked to do so.
+- Stress Management: the ability to deal with adversity
+- Empathetic: ability to listen and understand and even share the feelings of someone else.

+Personality seems very similar to Soft skills (see above), but in the Management Framework Soft Skills are deemed more related to performing work in a certain way, whereas Personality says more how someone approaches life and people within his surroundings in general, not specifically within a work context.
 Nevertheless, different Venture's may not consider Personality as separate and consider it part of Soft Skills, others may make the distinction.

 #### Performance
 The combination of above four elements drive the *potential* of a Staff and ultimately yields the Staff's ability to perform.
 In the Management Framework the concept of Performance is measured across three axis: